What types of organizations does the Alden Trust support?

 The Trustees find that it is helpful and instructive to visit recipient schools periodically and they are committed to doing so.
 The Trustees make site visits in Massachusetts throughout the year and make out-of-state, multiple-day trips twice annually.

 Does it help for representatives of the applicant institution to visit the trust?

 Visits to the Trust are not required.
 Such visits, however, are frequently useful to applicants in refining their proposals and to the Trustees in gaining a clearer understanding of the institution seeking support.
 This is especially the case with institutions or institutional leaders who are previously unknown to the Trustees.

 Does the Alden Trust accept any of the common proposal forms?

 What size grants does the Alden Trust award?

-It is helpful to prospective applicants to review the recent grant history of the Trust to determine an appropriate range of request for a particular application.
+It is helpful for prospective applicants to review their recent grant history with the Trust to determine an appropriate range of request for a particular application.
 Normally, colleges and universities that are first time applicants should anticipate a grant of up to but not more than $100,000.
-Applicants should not look to grants made to the three named beneficiaries for guidance.
+Applicants should not look to grants made to the three named beneficiaries (WPI, YMCA of Central Massachusetts and Worcester Technical High School) or other educationally-related organizations in the Worcester area for guidance.